Jason-CloudTP/emacs-clojure-config/README.md

-# Example Config
+# Emacs Clojure Config with Evil-Mode

 An example Emacs configuration for Clojure development with CIDER and clj-refactor.
+This configuration turns on evil-mode for vim emulation.
+Use C-z to toggle between emacs and vim modes.

 ## Usage